farhankaz/holiday/README.md

 ### Supported holiday rules

-Currently, this library provides an instance of Holidays for US Federal holidays with the following rules:
+Currently, this library provides rules for US Federal holidays.
+These are the straightforward rules:
 * New Years: January 1st unless 1st is Saturday/Sunday.
-If so, offset to first business day
+If so, offset forward to first business day
 * Birthday of Martin Luther King Jr. Day: Third Monday in January
 * Washington's Birthday: Third Monday in February
 * Memorial Day: Last Monday in May